xakepbean/core-setup/Documentation/BuildConfigs.md

     - tar.gz's
         - Contains Distro Agnostic binaries.
         - (TBD: Contains the Distro Specific without depencies binaries)
-        - Source which when extracted can reproduce all the build flavors with a simple build command with parameter for build flavors.
+        - Source which when extracted can reproduce all the build combo's with a simple build command with parameter for build combos.
         - Pdb's matching the build for each build flavor.
     - apt and yum
         - Contains Distro Specific with dependencies build assets and references dependencies through package manager.